 After you have microchipped your animal, it is crucial that you register the microchip.
 If your pet becomes lost and his microchip is scanned, the scanner will display only the unique microchip number.
 The microchip number is then entered into AAHA website’s Lookup Tool to determine which company to call for owner information, if it is registered with a participating microchip company.

-With microchipping, the critical step is the transfer of registration.
+With microchipping, the critical step is the microchip registration.
 For the lost animal waiting in a shelter, accurate registration ensures timely return of the pet to their owner.
-Consider pre-paid registrations as a time-saving way to facilitate the transfer of this important information.
+Consider pre-paid microchip registrations as a cost-saving way to encourage the pet owner to register.